The complete guide to business finance

 The principle is simple.
-The loan advanced by the bank is repayable over an agreed – typically quite long – term through regular instalments of both capital and interest.
+The loan advanced by the bank is repayable over an agreed – typically quite long – term through regular installments of both capital and interest.

 It may be argued that bank loans for small businesses have never been entirely easy or straight forward to arrange.
 Before any advance is made, the bank is likely to demand sight of a fairly detailed business plan, outlining the principal streams of income and detailing the precise purpose for which the loan is going to be used.

 In addition, the loan typically needs to be secured against the assets of the borrowing business – as the bank’s security against a failure to repay the loan if the business happens to fail.
 Security takes the form of a formal legal document, the drafting of which needs to be paid for by the borrowing business and which may also take some time to draft.

 Just as with the difficulty in finding angel investors, the Government recognizes the lack of confidence amongst small businesses in the banks’ willingness to lend funds and has promised measures to instil greater trust and confidence in the banks.

 This is a Government-backed economic development bank intended to bring together both private and public sector funding for the benefit of small and medium sized enterprises in the UK.
 The partnership is expected to unlock up to £10 billion in additional funding within the next five years.

 According to the Institute of Chartered Accountants of England and Wales, (ICAEW) the Government’s contribution of public funding through the British Business Bank totals £321.2 million.
 Of the £203.7 million so far invested by the combined public/private partnership, however, only 169 companies have benefitted.